pierina27/cloned-cordova-plugin-mc/README.md

 ```
 The OpenDirect customized push message contains a URL to open in a web view.
 By default, the SDK will open the URL in a web view.
+The URL must include the protocol (http:// or https://).
 ```

 ####Capture Push Notifications